bahmutov/cypress-examples/docs/index.md

 - stub the [`Date.prototype.getTimezoneOffset` method](./recipes/stub-get-timezone-method.md)
 - remove optional child elements before [checking sorted prices](./recipes/sorted-by-discount.md)
 - checking a number [input value as a number](./recipes/input-value-as-number.md)
+- read a value from a table cell and [enter it into a field](./recipes/enter-value.md)

 ### Working with the window object recipes